vkurup/kurup.org/blog/_drafts/notes-to-a-younger-investor.markdown

 title: Notes to a young(er) investor
 tags: investing, finances, stocks
 ---
-_A friend asked for some investing advice.
+_A friend asked for some investing advice a few years ago.
 Here was my response._

 I have a feeling this is going to be long... :-)